I have a controversial opinion to share with you today on whether or not Google Adsense is worth it and if it’s worth it.

 I doubt anyone would argue with me if I made the claim that MOST people who use Google Adsense don’t make a lot of money with it.
 It’s not really a matter of the program itself being the issue (it’s actually not that), it’s just that most people:

 Have no idea how to monetize websites.
-Here’s training to teach you how (with personal earning reports I share).
+Here’s a program called Wealthy Affiliate that teaches you how (with personal earning reports I share).

 In every industry that requires effort and ambition, every single time, very few people will succeed in it, whether it be business, sports, competition, ect…